JDsnyke/PS4-Cheat-List/README.md

 I nor the original publishers of these codes are to be blamed for any issues that arise with their use.

-By using this site, you agree to the policies detailed [HERE](https://jdsnyke.tk/docs/privacy/).
+By using this site, you agree to all policies detailed [HERE](https://jdsnyke.tk/docs/privacy/).

 In other words, __USE AT YOUR OWN RISK__!